FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 However, if the version of FreeCAD in the repositories is old, the dependencies may be the wrong ones to compile a recent version of FreeCAD.
 Therefore, please verify that you have installed the following packages.

-These packages are essential for any sort of compilation to succeed   *
+These packages are essential for any sort of compilation to succeed:

 -    `build-essential`, installs the C and C++ compilers, the C development libraries, and the `make` program.